odea-project/qAlgorithms/report/report.md

 methods of binning is that it provides a quality parameter specific to the processing step.
 Implemented as the DQSB, it provides direct and simple feedback towards the degree to which a given bin could be distinguished from its surroundings.
-As will be shown, this parameter can also be used as an assessor for common error cases during binning.
+This parameter can also be used as an assessor for common error cases during binning.

-In comparison to other algorithms, which often require excessive amounts of computation time[@todo citation], qBinning is substantially faster.
+In comparison to other algorithms, some of which require excessive amounts of computation time upwards of multiple hours [@samanipourSelfAdjustingAlgorithm2019], qBinning is substantially faster.
 This enables its use in high-throughput analysis pipelines.

-parameter-free, quality score for feature priorisation (@gerrit: not yet completed)
+However, the existing versions of the qBinning algorithm require a correctly formated .csv file to function and cannot be run over multiple datasets.
+This results in a large amount of manual file organisation and prevents the easy addition to pipelines which have already been introduced by potential users.
+To allow for the introduction of qBinning into existing, open-source analysis platforms like MZmine, PatRoon and StreamFind [@pluskalMZmineModularFramework2010; @helmusPatRoonImprovedNontarget2022; @helmusPatRoonOpenSource2021; @cunhaStreamFindFrameworkWorkflows2024], it was necessary to write a new implementation in the C++ programing language.

 ## Implementation

 ### Algorithm